Kavyashree99/Kavyashree99/README.md

 - the above mentioned things

 ### 🤔 I’m looking for help with ...
-- To fasten up learnings with any inputs that are welcome open heartedly, Thanks in Advance
+- To fasten up my above learnings with any inputs that are welcome open heartedly, Thanks in Advance

 ### 📫 How to reach me: ...